Standard Heights: Kitchen Counters, Bathroom Stall Dividers, and Ceiling Baffles

 Conclusion

-Vela Photometrics’ standard heights will deliver meaningful photometric data in most scenarios.
-With that said, it is recommended that elevation and dimension details are provided whenever possible, particularly when it is known that commonplace building components greatly deviate from what is standard.
+Vela Photometrics’ standard heights will deliver meaningful photometric data in most scenarios; however, it is recommended that elevation and dimension details are provided whenever possible, particularly when it is known that such components greatly deviate from the values presented.

 Related Posts